Michael Lupo: Trial and imprisonment

 On 15 May 1986, Michele del Marco Lupo was arrested and charged with the murders of Connolly and Burns along with the attempted murder of Cole.
-Lupo had been the branch manager at London's Yves Saint Laurent between 1980-1984.
+Lupo had been the branch manager at London's Yves Saint Laurent between 1980 and 1984.
 Detectives never did establish why Lupo left such a privileged role to take a lesser-paid role at Tan Guidicelli with a salary of £14,000 pa.
 Then 18-months later Lupo took a Sales Assistant role at Stravaganza on Oxford Street with a salary of £12,000 pa.
 At the time of his arrest, detectives established Lupo had been fired from Stravaganza only weeks earlier.

 Lupo was originally from the village of Monte Donato, Bologna, Italy and had completed his national service in the Italian Bersaglieri, 22nd unit before coming to London in 1974.

 The British tabloid press once or twice tried to dub Lupo "The Wolf Man" ("lupo" means "wolf" in Italian) but it never stuck or took off.
 He was occasionally referred to as the 'Silk Strangler' or 'Gay Executioner' but these never stuck nor took off.
 And while many gay men of the time recall the murders, Lupo and his crimes never really gained notoriety.

 On 21 May, Lupo was charged with two other recent killings, those of hotel receptionist Damien McCloskey, who had been strangled in West London, and an unidentified man, who was murdered near Hungerford Bridge over the Thames.
 In addition to these four murders, Lupo was also charged with the attempted murder of Mark Leyland.

 On 10 July 1987, at the Old Bailey, Lupo was sentenced to four life sentences, plus 14 years.
 Lupo had pleaded guilty to all charges.

 Lupo had been remanded in Brixton Prison and then Frankland Prison after sentencing.

 There were investigations in cities Lupo had visited in the early 1980s, such as New York City, Berlin and Los Angeles, to see if he was responsible for unsolved homicides in those locations, although no evidence of any further crimes committed by Lupo came to light.